surban1974/clajax/README.md

 For Node.js developers, Knockout is also available from [npm](https://npmjs.org/) - just run `npm install clajax`.

 ##Examples
-You can find into /examples folder
+You can find in [/examples](https://github.com/surban1974/clajax/tree/master/examples) folder

 ##How to use
 ```javascript